 Key Takeaways – Keeping an Eye on AML in iGaming

 If we are to believe Anonymous T, money laundering is present everywhere.
 But there’s one particular place fraud managers should stay focused on: online gambling sites.
 It’s something we’re very proud to help with here at SEON, whether it’s by monitoring transaction volume, or by supporting a complete user profiling during iGaming onboarding.

 Click here to learn more about how SEON can help with AML fraud detection.

 You might also be interested in reading about:

-- SEON: How to Use KYC Tools for Fraud Detection & Prevention
+- SEON: How to Use KYC Verification for Fraud Detection & Prevention

 - SEON: Identity Proofing: What Is It & How Can It Prevent Fraud?